SB-444

 Enforcement Authority

-Enforcement falls under the Georgia Insurance Commissioner's existing authority over private review agents and utilization review entities under Chapter 46 of Title 33.
-The statute does not create a private right of action or designate a new enforcement mechanism; enforcement is through the Commissioner's existing regulatory and certification authority over private review agents.
+Enforced by the Georgia Insurance Commissioner under existing authority over private review agents and utilization review entities under O.C.G.A.
+Chapter 46 of Title 33.
+The Commissioner has rulemaking and certification authority over private review agents.
+No private right of action is created by this provision.
+Enforcement is agency-initiated through the Commissioner's existing regulatory and certification powers.

 Penalties

-The statute does not specify monetary penalties, civil penalties, or remedies specific to violations of this provision.
-Enforcement remedies would be those available to the Commissioner under existing Chapter 46 authority, which may include certification actions against private review agents.
+The bill does not specify monetary penalties, civil damages, or other remedies specific to violations of this new Code section.
+Enforcement remedies would be determined under the Commissioner's existing authority over private review agent certification under O.C.G.A.
+Chapter 46 of Title 33, which may include certification revocation or other administrative sanctions.

 Who Is Covered